chuanglun/EBlink/README.md

 EBlink ARM Cortex-M debug tool with squirrel scripting device support

 Changes (22-8-2020) Release 2.8
 - Added: Introduced the environment variables EB_DEFAULT_PROBE and EB_DEFAULT_SCRIPT.
 If you set these two variables then you can use short commands to start EBlink.
+Such as

+	 	e.g.  EBlink -F erase

-E.g. eblink -F erase or eblink -G etc. If eblink is also in your search path then you can just flash any file instantly from within that directory e.g. eblink -F file=myimage.elf,run.
+	 If eblink is also in your search path then you can just flash any file instantly from within that directory

+	 	e.g.  EBlink -F erase

+	 Tip, use EB_DEFAULT_PROBE=stlink,dr to use hotplugging by default.

 Changes (15-5-2020) Release 2.7
 - Fix: the sript function loadBin to load an external binary e.g. flash loader was looking in the wrong path.
 The same search engine for scripts is now also used for loadBin.